Early Beta

 - Updates the user's status to "In Office" in the Schedule tab

-When a user's device connects to a recognized monitor, the app:
+When a user's device connects to a recognized monitor while on the office network, the app:

 - Checks the user into any existing desk bookings for that day